Select Page

 • (April 2024) Our paper “Kernel-Based Particle Filtering for Scalable Inference in Partially Observed Boolean Dynamical Systems” is accepted for presentation at the 20th IFAC Symposium on System Identification (SYSID 2024).
 I’ll be attending the conference (held in Boston) from July 17-19, 2024.

-• (February 2024) I am pleased to announce that my poster titled “AI-Driven Data Collection for Effective Monitoring of Dynamical Systems” won the Audience Choice Award at the “College of Engineering Research Expo” event at Northeastern University.
+• (February 2024) I am pleased to announce that my poster titled “AI-Driven Data Collection for Effective Monitoring of Dynamical Systems” won the Audience Choice Award at the “6th Annual Engineering Research Expo” event at Northeastern University.
+Please check out the following link from Northeastern University College of Engineering covering this event.

 • (November 2023) Presented our poster titled “AI-Driven Data Collection for Accurate Modeling of Genomics Systems” at the “Cutting-Edge Connections in Ph.D.
 Research : Healthcare Innovation Today” event at Northeastern University.

 • (February 2023) Exciting news!
-I have been selected as one of the five finalists for the best paper award at American Control Conference (ACC) 2023 (Link), among more than 1000 participants.
+I have been selected as one of the five finalists for the Best Paper Award at American Control Conference (ACC) 2023 (Link), among more than 1000 participants.
 Travel expenses including hotel, transportation, and conference registration will be covered to enable the finalists to attend the conference.
 Can’t wait to present our paper on May 31st, in San Diego.

-• (January 2023) Our paper “Reinforcement Learning Data-Acquiring for Causal Inference of Regulatory Networks” (Link to the paper) is accepted for presenting in American Control Conference (ACC) 2023.
+• (January 2023) Our paper “Reinforcement Learning Data-Acquiring for Causal Inference of Regulatory Networks” (link to the paper) is accepted for presenting in American Control Conference (ACC) 2023.
 I’ll be attending the conference (held in San Diego) from May 31-June 2, 2023.

-• (November 2022) Our paper titled “Inference of Regulatory Networks Through Temporally Sparse Data” (Link to the paper) was accepted for publication in Frontiers in Control Engineering – AI and Machine Learning Control.
+• (November 2022) Our paper titled “Inference of Regulatory Networks Through Temporally Sparse Data” (link to the paper) was accepted for publication in Frontiers in Control Engineering – AI and Machine Learning Control.

 • (October 2022) I passed my Ph.D. qualifying exam; I am now a Ph.D. candidate!